Skip to main content

 1. Tell Nira: “Create a daily report that…”

-3. Configure the schedule
+3. Configure the schedule (time, frequency)

-4. Agent runs automatically
+4. Playbook runs automatically

 1. Go to Connections